 The fee is an administration fee covering the personnel costs involved in checking entries and their bona fides, collating all entries and bookmarking them in portfolios for the ease of the judges, convening the judging panels, supervising the judging process and events, covering any expense items associated with the judging, calculating all marks to establish a benchmark for all categories, compiling the short lists of finalists and publicising the short list of finalists through the media partners and other channels.
 Each entry must be paid for separately and will incur a fee.

 When you complete your Wave Awards entry you will be taken to the payment page, where you will be able to pay for your entries using any internationally recognised credit or debit card, using the Wave Awards secure SagePay system.
 Alternatively you can asked to be invoiced but, you must provide us with a PO number and payment must be made within 30 days or by the awards entry deadline of 15th October if this is sooner.
 Unpaid entries will not be forwarded to the judging process.

-Except where indicated, website URLs and submissions should relate to the fourteen-month period September 1, 2015 – October 30, 2016.
-An entry must have been open to access by the buying public until midnight (24.00 hrs) on October 30, 2016.
+Except where indicated, website URLs and submissions should relate to the period September 1, 2016 – September 30, 2017.
+An entry must have been open to access by the buying public until midnight (24.00 hrs) on October 15, 2017.
 If you submit a duplicate entry by accident or in error, we will process each entry before a decision about their duplication can be made.
 Regrettably, any duplicated entry fee will not be refunded, unless the duplication was caused by a technical error outside our control.
 International entries must be in English, including the page reached using any URL you provide on the entry form.

 Entrants may mark certain sensitive parts of their entry ‘not for publication’ (such as financial data, etc.), provided such restrictions are not used unreasonably.